Residential Asphalt Companies Nashville

 The Downsides of Full-Depth Asphalt

-- Rather High Price – Homeowners who want a full-depth asphalt driveway need to be prepared to pay good money.
+- High Price – Homeowners who want a full-depth asphalt driveway need to be prepared to pay good money.
 These driveways typically cost a lot more than other asphalt depths, though the ultimate benefits of a decades-long life typically counterbalance that concern.

 - Need of an Aggregate Base – Even though the full-depth asphalt driveway will be entirely asphalt, most paving experts will recommend adding an aggregate base.
-This process adds a little time and money to the process and may be frustrating for many people.
+This process adds a little time and money to the process and maybe frustrating for many people.

 - Lengthy Installation Process – Due to the uniquely focused nature of full-depth asphalt paving, there is a good chance that it may take longer to install than other types of driveways.
 However, when your driveway still looks and drives great 10-20 years after installation, you’ll know it was worth it.

 These minor issues should be fully considered before installing a full-depth asphalt driveway for your home.
-Unfortunately, there isn’t much you can do about them — particularly the high price — so you may just need to be ready to make the investment.
+Unfortunately, there isn’t much you can do about them — particularly the high price — so you may just need to be ready to invest.
 However, we truly believe that this type of driveway is worth it.
 In fact, this is the type of driveway that we install for our homes most of the time.

 The Best Company to Work With for This Job